DNA Damage Response and Cancer

 Next-generation sequencing combined with molecular biology techniques can produce unique datasets for the study of DNA damage response studies.
 The heatmaps above produced from END-seq data provide information about the extent of end resection in each sample.

 Transgenic mouse models enable the study of specific mutation impacts on genome stability, development, and disease progression.
-Learn more about the mice above in our publication:

 Constructing tissue microarrays from patient samples or series of PDX models has allowed for semi high-throughput analyses when combined with our image analysis approaches to assess protein biomarkers in clinical samples (image credit: Erica Huelsmann).